Archives and Records

 UNHCR Web Archive

-The Internet is becoming the most important source of public information in UNHCR and its websites play hold information and multimedia content of value to the organization and its partners in the near and long term.
+The Internet is becoming the most important source of public information in UNHCR and its websites hold information and multimedia content which is of value to the organization and its partners in the near and long term.

 Tips for using

 It is important to remember that archived sites do not behave and sometimes display as normal live sites and so some links may not have been captured and a page ‘404 webpage cannot be found’ may come up.
 You may also come across live sites but you will know an archived site from the URL which appears e.g. UNHCR.org: http://collections.internetmemory.org/unhcr/*/http://unhcr.org/